wp-plugins/dashboard-tweaks/readme.txt

 3. Alternatively you can unzip the file on your computer, do your edits and then upload the entire directory `dashboard-tweaks` to the `wp-content/plugins/` folder.
 4. Activate the plugin through the 'Plugins' menu in WordPress and enjoy your customized WordPress Dashboard!

-Change images for admin favicon and admin bar logo:<br />
+Change images for admin favicon and toolbar logo:<br />
-Use FTP to upload your own images, the admin favicon is called `dashboard.png` and the admin bar logo is called `adminbar-logo.png`; both files are located in the images folder of the dashboard-tweaks folder.
+Use FTP to upload your own images, the admin favicon is called `dashboard.png` and the toolbar logo is called `adminbar-logo.png`; both files are located in the images folder of the dashboard-tweaks folder.

 Which lines of `dashboard-tweaks.php` can be edited?<br />
-lines 63-81: change menus that are removed and/or the text that shows when hovering over the new admin bar logo line 88: If you want to change "Welcome Back" to something else<br />
+lines 63-81: change menus that are hidden and/or the text that shows when hovering over the new toolbar logo line 89: If you want to change "Welcome Back" to something else<br />
-line 95: change tab title text<br/>
+line 96: change tab title text<br/>
-line 102: change custom footer text
+line 103: change custom footer text

 Which lines of `/css/wp-admin.css` can be edited?<br />
-lines 7,11: (hover) background color for admin bar logo<br />
+lines 6, 10-11: (hover) background color for toolbar logo<br />
-lines 16-17: opacity of admin bar logo in inactive and hover state line 23: change page heading size<br />
+line 18: change page heading size<br />
-line 30: change colored background to activated plugins to add contrast<br />
+line 25: change colored background to activated plugins to add contrast<br />
-lines 33-34: change colored background to sidebar active sub-menu to add contrast
+lines 28-29: change colored background to sidebar active sub-menu to add contrast

 == Frequently Asked Questions ==

-= On the front-end the WordPress stuff in the admin bar is still visible! =
+= On the front-end the WordPress stuff in the toolbar is still visible! =

-Disable the admin bar for the user when viewing the site.
-Most clients rather see their own website in its full glory instead of with that ugly admin bar at the top.
+Disable the toolbar for the user when viewing the site.
+Most clients rather see their own website in its full glory instead of with that ugly toolbar at the top.

 = Are you planning to add an options panel? =

-Maybe.
-I don't expect (frequent) updates will be necessary for this plugin, so basically your edits are protected.
+Yes.
+That will be the last "problematic" update where you have to edit your edits.
+You can definitely expect a working options panel for the next version!

 == Screenshots ==